k2view-academy/K2View-Academy/articles/TDM/tdm_gui/08_environment_window_general_information.md

 Populate the following settings:

-- **TDM Environment Name**, select the environments deployed to Fabric from the dropdown list.
+- **TDM Environment Name** - select the environments deployed to Fabric from the drop-down list.

 ## Environment Additional Information